leewoody/cpp-sdk-samples/vision/README.md

 #### Linux (x86_64, aarch64)
-Branches like this one that have a name that ends in "qc", are Android-specific (ARM64).
+Branches like this one that have a name that includes "qc", are Android-specific (ARM64).
 For samples that work on Linux, switch to the branch whose name that matches the release you're using.
 ##Instructions

 ### To install, build and run docker